 7.2.3.8 Hollerith Field Descriptor.
-Hollerith information may be transmitted by means of the field descriptor nH.
+Hollerith information may be transmitted by means of two field descriptors, nH and Aw.

-The nH descriptor causes Hollerith information to be read into, or written from, the n characters (including blanks) following the nH descriptor in the format specification itself.
+- (1) The nH descriptor causes Hollerith information to be read into, or written from, the n characters (including blanks) following the nH descriptor in the format specification itself. - (2) The Aw descriptor causes w Hollerith characters to be read into, or written from, a specified list element.